UCSolarCarTeam/Helios-Telemetry/docs/TELEMETRY.md

 Our main telemetry site found [here](https://telemetry.calgarysolarcar.ca/).
 This is just where we show all of our stats.

+This site uses:

+- Typescript
+- React
+- Next.js
+- Express.js and Node.js
+- Tailwind
+- MUI and Mantine Styled Components
+- MapboxGL and ThreeJS
+- MQTT
+- Socket.io
+- Vercel
+- AWS Services
+  - DynamoDB (databse for our tables)
+  - AWS Amplify (no clue why we need this lowk)
+  - AWS CodePipeline (Commit, Build and Deploy)
+  - AWS ECR and ECS (deploying our ec2 instances)
+  - Route 53 (for our DNS records)

 ### Helios Machine Learning

 Also technically a part of the website, but the repository is in a different place [here](https://github.com/UCSolarCarTeam/ML-Telemetry)

+Our ML stack is listed [here](./ML.md).

 ### Solar Car Front Facing Website / Business Portal

 Our front facing website that contains information about the roster, our sponsors etc. If you just joined the team and are onboarding, please check it out [here](https://calgarysolarcar.ca/)

 You can scroll to the bottom and sign up at the team portal.
 Get the current team lead to verify you so you can add your information

+This site uses:

+- Typescript
+- React
+- Next.js
+- SASS
+- Prisma
+- Supabase
+- Clerk
+- TRPC
+- Vercel

 ## High Level Communication Explanation